Costa Rica vacations

 Rafting out of the Lodge

 Rafting out of Rios Lodge on the final day of your stay brings the fantastic excitement and incredible scenery of the Pacuare River Gorge.
 Enjoy thrilling Class 3-4 whitewater, tropical wildlife and birds, and mesmerizing canyon high waterfalls.
 National Geographic rates the Pacuare River one of the top 10 whitewater rivers in the world.
 The second half of the river will take between 2 and 4 hours depending on the water levels, and takes out near the town of Siquirres.
 Your transportation shuttle back to San Jose will meet you at the take-out, and any bags you stored at our Turrialba Operations Center while at the lodge will be brought to the takeout for you.
 Bathrooms and changing rooms are available at the take-out.
-The minimum age is 12 years old to raft the lower Pacuare River through the Gorge.

 See our FAQ – How Do I Get to Rios Lodge and Airport and Hotel Tips for Traveling to Stay at Rios Lodge for more details.